strong-code/sfbaybeat.github.io/_posts/2014-04-08-openssl-bug-heartbleed-showcases-insecurity-of-ssl-tls-internet-users-urged-just-not-use-ssl-tls.md

-The bug in the C library has been fixed since Monday, but committed without a unit test of any kind. _SF Bay Beat_ is unable to confirm if the patch has in fact closed the exploit or has created three more buffer overflow holes.
+The bug in the C library has been fixed since Monday, but committed without a unit test of any kind. _SF Bay Beat_ is unable to confirm if the patch has in fact closed the exploit or created three more buffer overflow holes.

 With the recent spate of SSL bugs with catchy names and single-use websites (such as [gotofail](https://gotofail.com/)), internet users are encouraged to